pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 upgrades are only performed for non-override packages if the version or build number is apparently higher.
 See [sboconfig(1)](sboconfig.1.md) or [sbotools.conf(5)](sbotools.conf.5.md).

-**sboupgrade** attempts to download the sources from the *DOWNLOAD* or *DOWNLOAD_x86_64* variables in the *info* file.
-If either the download or the md5sum check fails, a new download is attempted from
-<ftp://slackware.uk/sbosrcarch/> as a fallback measure.
-If
-**MANUAL_DL_DIR** is set to an absolute path, source files with a matching name and checksum are preferred to new downloads.
-This is a convenient way to download source files in advance in case of an unreliable connection.

 The **\--all** flag may be passed to upgrade all eligible SlackBuilds simultaneously.
 Use **\--all-plus-failures** to rebuild any packages